Aimee-pacy/Delani/README.md

 ##### Setup Instructions and Installation

-- Clone this repository to a location in your file system. `git clone https://github.com/Aimee-pacy/Akran.git`
+- Clone this repository to a location in your file system. `git clone https://github.com/Aimee-pacy/Delani.git`
-- Open terminal command line then navigate to the root folder of the application. `cd Akran`
+- Open terminal command line then navigate to the root folder of the application. `cd Delani`
 - Open `index.html` on your Browser or type code . in your Vs Code.

 ## Development